of those in need

 Commitment required: minimum of 1 shift per week – no maximum.

 We have an ongoing need for helpers on our fund-raising team.
 Activities are many and varied and you can help with one or all depending on your skills and preferences.
-Activities include: attending sausage sizzles, managing collection boxes, finding Containers For Change locations and opportunities, Merchandise Sales (online, at markets and at our quarterly Mega Sale events at the Sanctuary), helping with our annual Equine Wellness Expo.
+Activities include: managing collection boxes, finding Containers For Change locations and opportunities, Merchandise Sales (eBay listings, markets and at our Mega Sale events at the Sanctuary), helping with our planned annual Equine Wellness Expo.

 Commitment required: Minimum 2 hours each week would be terrific to meet with the team and plan events.
 On the days of the events, a full day commitment may be required.
 Events are usually held on a weekend and not more than once per month.